Who Should Apply?

 What if I cannot make one of the sessions?

 Each session will build on the one before it.
-Full attendance is required for all sessions.
+We ask fellows to commit to full participation for all sessions.
 We have done our best to align the calendar with federal holidays and weekends, where possible, to support fellows’ ability to attend alongside work or other obligations.
 We recognize that the dates for the fellowship do overlap with holidays from a variety of cultures/religions, and are committed to supporting the fellows in bringing their observance practices into our time together wherever possible and desired.

 How much does this fellowship cost for participants?

-As part of our commitment to reducing barriers to access in education, and to supporting transformative economics, our aim is for this fellowship to be free for fellows.
-Tuition costs are covered for fellows, as are room and board.
-Additionally, fellows are granted a fellowship award to be used toward the individual service project of their choosing.
+As part of our commitment to reducing barriers to access to transformative education, and to supporting regenerative economics, in this inaugural year, tuition costs are covered for fellows, as are room and board.
+Additionally, fellows are granted a $2000 fellowship award to be used toward the individual service project of their choosing.

 What do you mean by spirituality?